-Midterms are happening, and they are definitely on your students’ minds.
+Midterms are happening soon, and they are definitely on your students’ minds.
 Here are two perspectives on midterms: one from a former student intern, who I will refer to as Intern E, and one from a former Deac mom.

 Test Anxiety and Midterms: A Student’s Perspective – Written by Intern E.